ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

     then used to find bright components, which are then used with **ccalibrator** (:doc:`../calim/ccalibrator`) to calibrate the
     gains, and we then re-image with **cimager**, using the calibration solution.
 This process is repeated a number of times.
+The calibration solution can then be applied directly to the MS using **ccalapply**, optionally creating a copy in the process.

 * Once the image has been made, the source-finder **selavy** can be run on it to produce a deeper catalogue of sources.